shahedpy/cse/software_engineering/README.md

 - The V-shaped model should be used for small to medium sized projects where requirements are clearly defined and fixed.
 - The V-Shaped model should be chosen when ample technical resources are available with needed technical expertise.

+### Incremental Model

+> The incremental model delivers a series of releases, called increments, that provide progressively more functionality for the customer as each increment is delivered.
+Multiple development cycles take place here, making the life cycle a “multi-waterfall” cycle.
+Rather than deliver the system as a single delivery, the development and delivery is broken down into increments with each increment delivering part of the required functionality.
+User requirements are prioritized and the highest priority requirements are included in early increments.